cylc/cylc-admin/docs/proposal-cylc-set.md

 If a task has already run, its prerequisites have already been "used".
 There's no point in unsatisfying them.

+If a task has not been spawned yet, none of its prerequisites are satisfied anyway.

-Is there a case for unsatisfying the prerequisites of a multi-prerequisite `n=0` waiting task that has not run yet?
+Is there a case for unsatisfying the prerequisites of a waiting partially satisfied task that has not run yet?

+Use cases aren't obvious, but **we should probably support this for completeness.**

 ### Un-completing outputs?

-Normally there's no point in unsetting a completed output.
-Any downstream action will have already been triggered (on demand), except in a flow-wait scenario.
+There's no point in unsetting a completed output because any downstream action will have already been spawned (on demand).

+I think the only exception is in a flow-wait scenario, which is pretty niche.

+No need to support this?

 ## Example Use Cases